Customer experience is now predicted as the biggest brand differentiator. Let thank sink in…

 Show your customers that you value them, their time, and their thoughts by thanking them and keeping them updated.
 You don’t have to give them insight into your full customer experience strategy, but it’s best practice to ensure they know you are using their feedback.

-Regardless of whether you use industry best practice, customer insight, employee ideas, or a combination of all three (recommended) to improve your customer experience, one of the most critical aspects is to never consider yourself ‘finished’.
+Regardless of whether you use industry best practice, customer insight, employee ideas, or a combination of all three (recommended) to improve your customer experience and increase customer satisfaction, one of the most critical aspects is to never consider yourself ‘finished’.
 Customer needs evolve, your business will change over time and you can guarantee that there will be tweaks made here or there to sales processes, website copy or internal processes.

 Your customer experience will change and, even if nothing changes internally, your customer’s perception, expectation, and how they experience your brand may well alter too.